-Major Duties: Western Michigan University invites applications and nominations for the position of Assistant or Associate Professor in the WMU Bronson School of Nursing.
-The position is a tenure track, academic year (9-month) appointment, with an expected start date of August 15, 2019.- Faculty are required to teach didactic and clinical courses in undergraduate and/or graduate programs.- Assist with the development of the graduate program in nursing. - Bring or secure external funding for research or special projects. - Sustain productivity and growth in research and grant writing.- Demonstrate scholarly productivity through publications.- Demonstrate regional, national/international reputation in area of expertise. - Contribute to an interdisciplinary environment of research, instruction and community collaborations. - Contribute to the missions of the School, College and University. - Service to the Department, the University, the profession and the community.
+Major Duties: Western Michigan University invites applications and nominations for the position of Assistant or Associate Professor in the WMU Bronson School of Nursing (BSON).
+The position is a tenure track, academic year (9-month) appointment. - Faculty are required to teach didactic and clinical courses in undergraduate and/or graduate programs. - Demonstrate ability to seek external funding for research or special projects* - Sustained productivity and growth in research and grant writing.* - Demonstrate scholarly productivity through publications.* - Demonstrate regional, national/international reputation in area of expertise. - Contribute to an interdisciplinary environment of research, instruction and community collaborations. - Contribute to the missions of the School, College and University. - Service to the Department, the University, the profession and the community.

 About Western Michigan University